debashishdas40/Health-Insurance-Cross-sell-vehicle-Insurance/README.md

 Response :- The customer is interested or not
 Target Variable :
 Response :- The customer is interested or not

-Project Work flow
+# Project Work flow
-Importing Libraries
+1)Importing Libraries

-Loading the dataset
+2)Loading the dataset

-# Data Summary
+3)Data Cleaning & Data Analysis

-1)Data Cleaning & Data Analysis
+4)Feature selection

-2)Feature selection
+5)Implementing Various Classification Algorithms

-3)Implementing Various Classification Algorithms
+6)HyperParameter Tuning

-4)HyperParameter Tuning
+7)Final selection of the model

-5)Final selection of the model
+8)Conclusion

-6)Conclusion
+Miscellaneous :

 Google colab tools